 16 best boutique hotels Philadelphia has to offer

-Walk into these modern apartments, featuring fully equipped kitchens, laundry, walk-in rainfall showers, oak herringbone flooring, vintage Moroccan floor rugs and antique furniture, and experience a curated life you could only dream of.
+These stylish, modern apartments feature fully equipped kitchens, laundry, walk-in rainfall showers, oak herringbone flooring, vintage Moroccan floor rugs and antique furniture.
+It’s the kind of curated, Instagram-worthly life we could only dream of.
 Suites are available in weekly or monthly stays and pets are welcome.

 Like its Rittenhouse sister, ROOST Midtown also features weekly or monthly accommodations with all the same amenities (loaded kitchen, 24-hour concierge, laundry).
 More industrial in design, these studio, one- or two-bedroom apartments feature vaulted ceilings, herringbone hardwood flooring and large factory-style windows.